Ryan Findlay | September 18, 2023 | Long-Term Disability

 If Canada Life has rejected your long-term disability payments, you’re undoubtedly disappointed and overwhelmed.
 After all, you’ve been paying into your policy for years, and now, when you need it the most, the insurance company says you’re ineligible.

 Don’t lose hope just yet!
 Denial of long-term disability compensation is sometimes only the first step in a protracted appeals process.
 Canada Life, like many other insurance companies, dislikes paying claims.
 They frequently mislead policyholders in the belief that they would just give up and leave.

 You do not have to go through this alone!
-At Findlay Personal Injury Lawyers, we approach the legal process collaboratively.
+Our team of personal injury lawyers in Hamilton, we approach the legal process collaboratively.
 Our experts, case managers, and lawyers have the medical understanding required to put together a compelling petition on your behalf.